Everything you need to know...

 - gallery and exhibition spaces

-- award-winning Learning Centre featuring a specialist art, design and media library and extensive online resources
+- an award-winning Learning Centre featuring a specialist art, design and media library and extensive online resources

 Normally you need